 - Metrobus: these are buses that travel across the main streets of Panama City.
 It costs 25 cents per ride, which has to be paid using a rechargeable card. http://www.mibus.com.pa/

-- Metro: There is only one line that connects Albrook Mall to San Isidro.
-Soon to be open is the second line from Nuevo Tocumen to San Miguelito.
-You need to buy a rechargeable card to use it. (wich is the same as the metrobus). http://www.elmetrodepanama.com/linea-1/
+- Metro: There are two lines.
+One that connects Albrook Mall to San Isidro.
+And a second one from Nuevo Tocumen to San Miguelito.
+You need to buy a rechargeable card to use it. (which is the same as the metrobus). https://www.elmetrodepanama.com/

 - Taxi: All the taxis are painted in yellow so they are unmistakable.
 There are private taxi companies where you can call and the taxi picks you up wherever you are.

 - UBER or Cabify: as the other countries, you can download the app to go to any point in the city.
 With UBER you can paid with cash or credit card, but with Cabify you can only pay with credit card.

 - Walking: You can walk around the city if the place is close to where you are.
 In this case you should put on some sunblock.

 Panama Canal: This is the number one thing you need to do.
 Only 20 minutes from downtown Panama City is the Visitor Center at the Miraflores Locks.
 The center includes a museum with interactive exhibits about the history of the Canal, heroes, the ecosystem, as well as an excellent film about the construction of the Canal.

 Panama la Vieja Ruins: is the remaining part of the old Panama City and former capital of the country.
 It is located in the suburbs of the modern city.
 Was found in 1519 and destroyed in 1671 by the pirate Henry Morgan.